DuBistMutig/rpi-gpu-hub75-matrix/readme.md

 CPU renderer. the render_shader loop does not return.
 It will attempt to usleep until scene->fps is matched.
 If the GPU can not keep up with the current fps, no sleep is performed.

 Compiling and Installing
 ------------------------
-to build and install library and header files to /usr/local run:
+To build and install library and header files to /usr/local run:

 ```bash
 # compile version without GPU support